Menu

 Storyboard Myths Busted (part II)

-In Part I of Storyboard Myths Debunked we talked about how you don’t need to be an amazing artist to create amazing storyboards – AND – that you no longer need to have a giant film budget to create storyboards…the necessary element of a successful and polished production.
+In Part I of Storyboard Myths Debunked we talked about how you don’t need to be an amazing graphic artist to create amazing storyboards – AND – that you no longer need to have a giant film budget to create storyboards… the necessary element of a successful and polished production.

 Now, enjoy Part II of StoryBoard Myths Busted!